shena9y/be-personal-trainer-site/README.md

 ## Overview

-A single-page marketing site for **Be Personal Trainer**, the personal-training business of Brandon Ross, based in Melbourne (Level 13, 2 Elizabeth St).
+A single-page marketing site for **Be Personal Trainer**, the personal-training business of John Doe, based in Melbourne (Level 13, 2 Elizabeth St).

 The page covers: